oscarb/pad/_docs/parse-server.md

 A blog post has many comments
 A comment can only belong to one blog post
 Customer has many orders

+* Is the amount of many-objects predictable and not too many?
+  - If yes, go for arrays
+  - If no, go for pointers in the many-object

 #### Pointers